tywalch/electrodb/README.md

 > Note: ***ElectroDB*** will not prefix templated keys with the Entity, Project, Version, or Collection.
 This will give you greater control of your keys but will limit ***ElectroDB's*** ability to prevent leaking entities with some queries.

-Facet Templates have some "gotchas" to consider:
+Composite Attribute Templates have some "gotchas" to consider:

   1. Keys only allow for one instance of an attribute, the template `:prop1#:prop1` will be interpreted the same as `:prop1#`.

-  2. ElectroDB will continue to always add a trailing delimiter to facets with keys are partially supplied.
-The section on [BeginsWith Queries](#begins-with-queries) goes into more detail about how ***ElectroDB*** builds indexes from facets.
+  2. ElectroDB will continue to always add a trailing delimiter to composite attributes with keys are partially supplied.
+The section on [BeginsWith Queries](#begins-with-queries) goes into more detail about how ***ElectroDB*** builds indexes from composite attributes.

 ```javascript
 attributes: {